LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Method

 \section{Method}

 In this section, we first describe the existing pipeline for zero-shot Text-to-Video (T2V) diffusion models that is adopted by Text2Video-Zero \cite{text2video-zero} and MasaCtrl \cite{cao2023masactrl}.
-Then, we explain our proposed zero-shot approach for generating temporally consistent and continuous videos of animated characters.
+Then, we explain our proposed approach for generating temporally consistent videos of animated characters.